The 14 Best Beaches Near Merida, Mexico: Distances, Map + Local Tips

 Beduinos beach front relax and luxury house with the best price – Check rates and info

 The quiet fishing village of Telchac Puerto doesn’t have a beautiful beach.
-However, there are a few interesting beaches and spots in the nearby surroundings.
+However, there are a few interesting beaches and spots nearby.
 I am listing them below.

 San Bruno Beach